-The Committee for Cultural Policy and Global Heritage Alliance jointly submit this testimony on the Proposed Memorandum of Understanding (MOU) for the imposition of import restrictions between the United States and the Republic of Turkey.
+The Committee for Cultural Policy and Global Heritage Alliance jointly submitted this testimony on the Proposed Memorandum of Understanding (MOU) for the imposition of import restrictions between the United States and the Republic of Turkey.

 In response to requests from source countries for import restrictions under the Cultural Property Implementation Act, we have addressed whether the requests meet the legal criteria set by Congress.
 We also consider whether if imposed, they would have any positive effect, and if such restrictions could be implemented fairly by U.S. Customs.